State Resource Guide

 Michigan residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in Michigan costs approximately $401/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Michigan might pay after subsidies:
+Here is what a 40-year-old individual in Michigan might pay for a Silver plan after subsidies, based on the $401/month benchmark:

 How to Apply for Healthy Michigan Plan